20 Feb Hair Coloring: Possible effect of engaging in it.

 In order to look more appealing and beautiful, a lot of people have done a lot of things to manipulate their hair, chief among which is hair colouring also known as hair dyeing.
 Hair colouring is the application of certain chemicals to the hair to change its colour to the desired colour.

 There are many different reasons why different people dye or colour their hair.
 For some people with grey hair, they don’t want to be reminded that they are ageing; some others dye it for fashion sake.
-But irrespective of the reasons, people that make use of hair dye actually face the same risks
+But irrespective of the reasons, people that make use of hair dye actually face the same risks like:

 The first introduced permanent hair dyes contained compounds that were highly carcinogenic.
 The tests carried out on animals further confirmed it but the tests were inconsistent in humans.
 New formulas that changed these chemicals were introduced but the argument of the possibility of the dye causing cancer have not stopped and there is yet a scientific study to create a bridge between the use of permanent hair dye and cancer.

 Dyeing hair excessively and frequently can lead to the chemicals in the dye touching sensitive parts/ of your face which may include the eye.
 It can lead to ‘pink eye’ or conjunctivitis and can even cause severe discomfort and inflammation.